CSheppardCodes/CSheppardCodes/README.md

 # 💫 About Me:
-An aspiring computer scientist with a focus on AI/ML.
+Aspiring computer scientist with a focus on AI/ML.
 UTD CS' 23.
 I am just trying to solve real-life problems with code one step at a time.